 More importantly, warranty services don't end with the failure of a product.
 Warranty services can extend from the manufacture of a product through the sales process to support, service and eventual end of life.
 Manufacturers, retailers, service providers as well as insurers and extended warranty and service contract administrators can provide omnichannel warranty services at every touch point in the consumer journey, achieving the highest levels of customer satisfaction, which in turn impacts brand loyalty and long term revenue.

-As we said earlier, manufacturer warranties and extended warranties and service contracts both provide the promise of repair services to consumers.
+As we said earlier, warranty plans like manufacturer warranties and extended warranties and service contracts both provide the promise of repair services to consumers.
 Wherein the manufacturer's warranty is limited to simple break fix repair services, extended warranties and service contracts are designed to improve the entire product experienced for consumers.
 Often service contracts provide additional features to consumers, such as no lemon guarantees, food loss protection, and power surge protection.
 Considering the adoption of handheld and smart technologies, extended warranties now can also offer additional services such as set up of mobile devices and networking products, and even more insurance-like features like accidental damage from handling and loss protection.
 Wherein manufacturer warranties cover products from the date of sale through the stated term, extended warranties and service contracts can offer uplifted coverage that coincides with the manufacturer's warranty, as well as extended protection through many years after product purchase, with the ability to renew existing extended warranties and service contracts or even purchase new extended warranties and service contracts at some point later in the product lifetime.